DUNE-DAQ/daq-kube/docs/README.md

 Setting up your system to use this repo has a few steps:

+### Set your kubernetes roles on your worker nodes
+This repo expects you to use the `node-role.kubernetes.io/rolename` labels to control where pods are run.

+By default most things use `node-role.kubernetes.io/worker` which you can set with `kubectl label node mynode node-role.kubernetes.io/worker=worker`.
+The actual value of the label isn't checked, just if it exists.

 ### Clone the repo
 This repository uses submodules to track external repos.
 To clone this repository you should use: